CCurl/cccForth/README.md

     return pc;
 }
 ```
 In this context, 'pc' points to the next byte in the command stream, so "byte x = *(pc++);" sets x to the next byte and points pc to the next byte after that.
-A VML command "zN" will execute the 'N' case in doExt(), which in this case, calls "push(micros())", which pushes the return value from the Arduino lilbrary function "micros()" onto the stack.
+A VML command "zN" will execute the 'N' case in doExt(), which in this case, executes "push(micros())", which pushes the return value from the Arduino lilbrary function "micros()" onto the stack.

-So, to add one or more primitive, add the Forth you want somewhere in the prims[] section, make sure it starts with 'z', then add a handler for that new case in doExt() that does whatever you want.
+So, to add a primitive, add the Forth word to the prims[] array (either behind a #define or not), make sure it starts with 'z', then add a handler for that new case in doExt() that does whatever you want.